Better Places Travel bans the bottle

 How do you filter water?

 When it comes to plastic-free travel, it’s important to know both how to filter your own water as well as what’s actually in your water.
 There are three possible pathogens that can be found in water: viruses, bacteria and protozoa.
 When filtering or purifying water it’s important to know what your water filter/purifier can do.
-You can read more in-depth information about water disinfection and what you can do to prevent getting sick from drinking water in the two articles below.
+You can read more in-depth information about water disinfection and what you can do to prevent getting sick from drinking water in the articles below.

 Dopper was designed with the aim of reducing the use of plastic water bottles and encouraging people to drink tap water, whenever possible.
 The bottles have a simple and stylish design and are easy to clean.
 Their vision is to live in a world in which people are conscious of the environment, where we actively reduce single-use plastic waste, and where everyone has access to fresh and safe drinking water.
 For more information, you can visit their site.